 Essential oils are wonderful, but they need to be used with caution.
 Most need to be diluted with a carrier oil such as sweet almond oil, jojoba oil, olive oil, or fractionated coconut oil.
 If you think you may be allergic, test first on a small patch of skin (use with a carrier oil).
 If you are pregnant or have a medical condition such as diabetes or photo sensitivity, check with your doctor to make sure a particular oil is safe for you to use.
 Only a few oils, such as lavender, can be used full strength (neat) on your skin.
 Check with your veterinarian before using any essential oil on your pet.

 more on the waY

 As you can see, this is far from complete.
-So check back later, as I plan to keep adding on whenever I take a break from making products.
+Next I plan to add the super-immunity herbs such as cinnamon and cloves.
+So check back later, as I plan to keep adding on whenever I take a break from making stuff!

 This article is for informational purposes only; it is not intended to diagnose or replace a doctor’s advice and care.
 SOURCES: New Directions Aromatic.com HealthyFocus.org DrAxe.com VeryWellHealth.com Health.ClevelandClinic.org La Tourangelle.com TheGoodStuffBotanicals.com